GerritCodeReview/plugins_hooks/src/main/resources/Documentation/hooks.md

 ref deletion) is received by Gerrit.
 It allows a request to be rejected before it is committed to the Gerrit repository.

+When multiple commits are pushed by direct push, this hook is called once with the `--oldrev` being the sha1 of the current branch tip, and `--newrev` being the sha1 of the commit that will be the new tip of the branch.

 If the hook exits with non-zero return code the update will be rejected and any output will be returned to the user.